-Many card games’ histories were passed down fragmentary.
-They developed over several centuries, going though many changes, branching into separate games.
+The history of most classic card games is fragmented and full of holes.
+They typically developed over the span of several decades or even centuries, going through many changes, branching into separate games.
 Often, little to nothing is known about the inventor.
 In contrast, the history of Canasta is young and well documented.

 Soon after, the game came to Europe via Great Britain.
-In the mid-fifties, Canasta ranked among the most famous card games of the world.
-The broad global expansion caused the development of different variations of Canasta.
-The best-known variation is called Samba Canasta.
+In the mid-fifties, Canasta ranked among the most famous card games in the world.
+The global expansion triggered the development of different Canasta variations; Samba Canasta being an especially popular one.

 Standardization of the Rules